marbr639/DFT_based_CurieTemp_predictions/README.md

 ## Notes

-- Ensure all scripts are in the same directory for dependency resolution (e.g., `get_SRO.py`).
+- Ensure all scripts are in the same directory for dependency.
 - Input files (e.g., `POSCAR`, `INCAR`) must follow the VASP standard format.